Dienert/pdle/readme.md

 ```

 <img src="images/output_03.png" alt="Output from item 10"/>
-This is the expected result for this command, as shown in the project specification of Task 01 for the second job
+This is the expected result for this command, as shown in the project specification of Task 01 for the second job.

 <br />

 ## Task 02

 1. Install the sbt command in the cluster.
-This command will generate a jar so each scala script can be executed in the Yarn Cluster.
+This command will generate a jar so each scala script so it can be executed in the Yarn Cluster.
 ```
 sh /user_data/pdle/task_02/install_sbt.sh
 ```